bmcclure/CakePHP-AutoAsset-Plugin/README.markdown

     Indicates which CSS files should be loaded asynchronously.
 By default this is null so that you can simply include the CSS files you'd like within bootstrap.js.

+*   'asyncLess' (Default: null)

+    Works the same as asyncCss, only it loads a .less file using LESS instead.

 *   'requiredJs' (Default: null)